 Orientation and Mobility

 An early introduction to orientation and mobility skills gives children the freedom to move through the world.
-Vision Forward’s Orientation and Mobility Specialist works to develop and encourage independence, confidence, and orientation and mobility skills for children who are blind or visually impaired.
+Vision Forward’s Orientation and Mobility Specialist works to develop and encourage independence, confidence, and safe travel skills for children who are blind or visually impaired.

 Through Orientation and Mobility training, our staff will cover the following: